dagargo/overwitch/README.md

 You can easily install them by running `sudo apt install automake libusb-1.0-0-dev libjack-jackd2-dev libsamplerate0-dev`.

+As this will install `jackd2`, you would be asked to configure it to be run with real time priority.
+Be sure to answer yes.
+With this, the `audio` group would be able to run processes with real time priority.
+Be sure to be in the `audio` group too.

-After, you need to allow user permission to use the devices so create a file in `/etc/udev/rules.d/elektron.rules` with the following content.
+After, you need to allow users to use the USB devices.
+For doing so, create the file `/etc/udev/rules.d/elektron.rules` with the following content.
+This will allows us to use any device from Elektron.

 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="1935", MODE="0666"